OWASP/www-project-machine-learning-security-top-10/GUIDELINES.md

 # How different roles can use this document

 ## ML Engineer/Analyst
-The document can be used in the following ways
+The document can be used in the following ways:
    - Understand the vulnerabilities that can occur in ML models.
    - Implement the prevention strategies to mitigate the risks associated with each vulnerability listed in the document.
    - Use the sample attack scenarios to create tests to verify the resilience of models.
 ## Data Engineer
-The document can be used in the following ways
+The document can be used in the following ways:
    - Implement prevention strategies to ensure data integrity and security.
    - Use risk factors to assess the security of data pipelines and storage.
 ## MLOps